raygun101/MarkupKit/README.md

 If the document's owner implements a method named `bundleForStrings`, localized string values will be loaded using the bundle returned by this method.
 As with the `bundleForImages` method discussed earlier, MarkupKit adds a default implementation of `bundleForStrings` to `UIResponder` that returns the application's main bundle.
 Subclasses can override this method to provide custom string loading behavior.
 If the owner does not implement `bundleForStrings`, the main bundle will be used.

+Additionally, if the owner implements a method named `tableForStrings`, the name of the table returned by this method will be used to localize string values.
+If the owner does not implement this method or returns `nil`, the default string table (_Localizable.strings_) will be used.
+The default implementation provided by `UIResponder` returns `nil`.

 Note that a leading "@" character can be escaped by prepending a caret character to the text, as shown below:

     <UILabel text="^@hello"/>